Tufahel/interview-prep-q-a/front-end/react-js.md

 #### Differentiate between Virtual DOM and Real DOM.
 > Difference
-  - Virual Dom
+  - Virual DOM
-    - Changes can be made easily
+    - Changes can be made easily.
-    - Minimal memory wastage
+    - Minimal memory wastage.
-    - JSX element is updated if the element exists
+    - JSX element is updated if the element exists.
-    - Cannot update HTML directly
+    - Cannot update HTML directly.
-    - Faster updates
+    - Faster updates.
   - Real DOM
     - Changes can be expensive.
-    - High demand for memory and more wastage
+    - High demand for memory and more wastage.
-    - Create a new DOM everytime an element gets updated
+    - Create a new DOM everytime an element gets updated.
-    - Able to directly manipulate html
+    - Able to directly manipulate html.
-    - Slow updates
+    - Slow updates.

 #### What is React?
 > React